Considerations of Doing Business with the DoD

 - A change in mission—for example, a real-world event such as a pandemic or an emerging threat may cause a need to divert funds to a different technology or mission so that the solicitation is no longer as important or even needed.

 - Delay in or lack of enough funding, so that the Government doesn’t want to award any contracts until all funding is ready to be “obligated,” or put on the contract.

 - The buying office decides to notify all selectees and non-selectees at the same time, and there is some hold-up in notifying one of the others.

-- Lack of personnel/resources—for example, source selections are often an “other duty” in addition to the evalutor’s normal workload, and their normal workload may take precedence during the evaluation period for reasons unrelated to your proposal.
-Many DoD acquisition organizations have a shortfall of manning, and evaluations may be done in the evenings and weekends outside of normal work hours.
+- Lack of personnel/resources—for example, source selections are often an “other duty” in addition to the evaluator’s normal workload, and their normal workload may take precedence during the evaluation period for reasons unrelated to your proposal.
+Many DoD acquisition organizations have a staffing shortfall, and evaluations may be done in the evenings and weekends outside of normal work hours.

 If the evaluation period is taking longer than projected, you can request status, but don’t call/email daily or even weekly for an update.
 If you call/email daily and so does everyone else, that time is time spent not completing the evaluation and related reviews.

 Once you’re notified that you’ve been selected, you may still go through a fact-finding and negotiation process that can vary in depth of complexity and length of time.
 Many negotiations are handled by email or phone calls, with face-to-face negotiations reserved for large-dollar, high-visibility procurements.
 These can be quick or protracted.

 Depending on the dollar value and other factors, once you’ve settled your negotiation, it may take two to four weeks to obtain any policy reviews, legal reviews, and other approvals; finish writing the contract or agreement; get signatures from both parties; and wrap up any other required paperwork before award is made.